LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

    :retval ARK_MEM_NULL: if the SPRKStep memory was ``NULL``
    :retval ARK_MEM_FAIL: if there was a memory allocation failure
    :retval ARK_ILL_INPUT: if *nrtfn* is greater than zero but *g* = ``NULL``.

-   **Notes:**
-      To disable the rootfinding feature after it has already been initialized, or to free memory associated with SPRKStep's rootfinding module, call *SPRKStepRootInit* with *nrtfn = 0*.

-      Similarly, if a new IVP is to be solved with a call to :c:func:`SPRKStepReInit()`, where the new IVP has no rootfinding problem but the prior one did, then call *SPRKStepRootInit* with *nrtfn = 0*.

 .. _ARKODE.Usage.SPRKStep.Integration: